The Lower Merion Soccer Club is the result of the merger of four small soccer

 On August 29, 2006, LMSC was officially granted 501 (c) 3 status by the Internal Revenue Service.
 With this status,

-LMSC can now accept contributions and donations that are tax deductible to the donor.
+tax deductible to the donor.

 The Cannibals became the first team in club history to win four consecutive Delco League top division championships